 The Department assumes these categories of conditions are best identified by public health authorities through surveillance activities rather than by health care providers, health care facilities, and veterinarians individually.
-The Department further assume surveillance will be improved by consistently requiring notification for specific conditions in the proposed rules rather than categories of conditions, along with notification required for outbreaks and suspected outbreaks under WAC 246-101-101, voluntary notification of provisional conditions under WAC 246-101-015, voluntary notification of unusual conditions allowed for under WACs 246-101-105 and -205, and emergency rule making to establish notifiable condition requirements pursuant to chapter 34.05 RCW.
+The Department further assume surveillance will be improved by consistently requiring notification for specific conditions in the proposed rules rather than categories of conditions, along with notification required for outbreaks and suspected outbreaks under WAC 246-101-101, voluntary notification of provisional conditions under WAC 246-101-101, voluntary notification allowed for under WACs 246-101-105 and -205, and emergency rule making to establish notifiable condition requirements pursuant to chapter 34.05 RCW.